Blog Post Mainframe Modernization: Automation Makes it Possible

 Mainframe Modernization: Automation Makes it Possible

 Mainframe modernization initiatives and automation go together like bees and honey.
-Migrating mainframe applications to a more modern server or cloud-based infrastructure is all the hype — just about every big consulting firm has a practice dedicated to mainframe modernization.
+Extending mainframe applications to cloud-based infrastructure is all the hype — just about every big consulting firm has a practice dedicated to mainframe modernization.
 Plus, there are plenty of software-based tools on the market to help achieve digital transformation initiatives.

-When going through a mainframe modernization project, automation is one critical area that may initially be overlooked.
+Automation is one critical area that is often overlooked when going through a mainframe modernization project.
 Automated IT processes, called jobs or workloads, are critical to keeping applications on the mainframe running properly.

-These automated processes can be re-created in the modern server or cloud-based environment.
-However, legacy mainframe-focused workload automation (WLA) tools will often need to be replaced in order to achieve automation across both on-premises and cloud-based environments.
+These automated processes can be re-created in a modern server or cloud-based environment.
+However, existing mainframe-focused workload automation (WLA) tools will often need to be replaced to achieve automation across both on-premises and cloud-based environments.

-This article explores the steps required to make the transition from legacy automation tools to modern service orchestration and automation platforms.
+This article explores the steps required to transition from legacy automation tools to modern service orchestration and automation platforms.

 Overcoming the Automation Challenge

-Companies heading down the emulation and re-factoring path often run into the obstacle of re-creating all the automation that kept the mainframe version of their applications running.
-The problem is that many legacy mainframe-focused job scheduling or workload automation tools — like IBM TWS/IWS and Broadcom — do not work in the new modern environment.
+Companies heading down the hybrid IT or hybrid cloud path often encounter the obstacle of re-creating all the automation that kept the mainframe-only version of their applications running.
+The problem is that many existing mainframe-focused job scheduling or workload automation tools must be updated in the new modern environment.

-On the flip side of the coin, many companies use cloud-native automation tools that integrate and work with their new server/cloud-based business applications, but not the emulated mainframe environment.
-Thus, the need for a modern automation platform that can support on-premises and cloud systems together.
+On the flip side, many companies use cloud-native automation tools.
+Cloud automation won't be able to integrate with the mainframe.
+Thus, there is a need for a modern automation platform that can support on-premises and cloud systems together.

-So how do you keep your workflows running when you make the move?
+So how do you keep your workflows running as you make the move?

 SOAP Keeps Your Automation Running